Pandemic-Risk-and-Absence-Manager-PRAM/PRAMUI/README.md

-# DeskDash Project Setup Guide
+# Pandemic Risk and Absence Manager (PRAM) Project Setup Guide

 This README will help you download and run PRAM locally.